 - Squarespace is a bit more complicated as compared to Wix and Weebly.
 Its editor is more sophisticated and it takes more time to explore it.
 Apart from that, the website builder doesn’t offer WYSIWYG editing options, which also complicates the web building process, especially for users, who lack web design skills.
 At the same time, Squarespace is quite flexible as it offers import/export options and allows getting full control over the web design process.
 Squarespace also boasts outstanding and impressive templates, which look modern, stylish and can create exceptional impression upon users.
 Squarespace templates come with ready mobile solutions that cannot be edited.

 So, which one is better?
 Actually, it’s difficult to agree upon the best website builder.
 Not because they have a lot in common, but because they target different audiences.
-Wix and Weebly, for instance, are perfect for the novice looking to build websites quickly and with minimum investment, while Squarespace is more popular amongst established businesses looking for an elegant way to present their companies online.
-It makes sense to test all the systems to find out their strong and weak points before you decide, which of them works best for your current web building needs.
+After the analysis of all the parameters, however, it’s possible to state that Wix prevails over its competitors from all the points of view.
+The website builder is simple and user-friendly.
+It offers an amazing collection of high end templates as well as multiple advanced design customization tools.
+It also provides strong customer support, moderate plans and abundance of features to cover a variety of users’ needs.
+When making the final choice, though, take your time to test all the systems to find out their strong and weak points before you decide, which of them works best for your current web building needs.